I’m murdering these as I find them, but they’re interesting while they’re still alive. Take a look.

 Tom with friends whose pics DID matter . .

-Joining the fourteen year-olds and the ten year-olds parties was not a clever idea!
-These below do not blend well with those above!
+Another brilliant, money-scrooging decision was not to have two separate parties, as Aitch used to.
+Turns out joining fourteen year-old girls with ten year-old boys was not a clever idea!
+These below do not blend well with those above.
+Who would’ve known?!
 I rushed around searching for bodies all day.
 Never again!